single-spa/single-spa.js.org/docs/ecosystem-angular2.md

 ---
 id: ecosystem-angular2
 title: single-spa-angular2
-sidebar_label: Angular 2+
+sidebar_label: Angular
 ---

+single-spa-angular is a helper library that helps implement [single-spa registered application](single-spa-config.md#registering-applications) [lifecycle functions](building-applications.md#) (bootstrap, mount and unmount) for for use with [Angular](https://angular.io/).
+Check out the [single-spa-angular github](https://github.com/CanopyTax/single-spa-angular).

-Helpers for building [single-spa](https://github.com/CanopyTax/single-spa) applications which use Angular.
-Note that this project works with Angular 2, 3, 4, 5+, despite its name.
+*Note that this project works with Angular 2, 3, 4, 5+.*

 ## Alternative